So, you want some science fiction books that’ll keep you glued to the pages? Look no further.

 3. The Martian Chronicles by Ray Bradbury

-Expect some weird and fantastic tales of what it would be like to live on Mars, but then find yourself surprised by some incredible reflections on human nature and destructiveness.
+Pick this one up expecting some weird and fantastic tales of what it would be like to live on Mars.
+But then, find yourself amazed by Bradbury’s profound reflections on human nature and destructiveness.

 The book, at its core, is a collection of short stories about humans terraforming mars.
-But what they find contains so many themes, and begs reflection on so many issues.
+But what they find is interwoven with so many themes and ideas, urging reflection on so many issues.
 It creates a certain mythos around Mars (and planet exploration in general) that are amazingly illuminating.
 I’ve never looked into the sky or at a picture of a planet the same way since.

 One thing I love about science fiction is the way it gives you an insight into the prevailing attitudes towards technologies and social issues of the time.

 The Martian Chronicles is shockingly insightful, philosophical, and even alienating.
-It is, simply, a book of treasures.
+It is a book of treasures.
 I won’t give any more of those treasures away, but leave you to open up the chest yourself.

 But most of all, this book is just beautifully written.
 You’ll understand if you’ve read anything else by Bradbury, like Dandelion Wine.